 Beginning January 1, 2004, all member contributions, except for contributions by judge members, were placed in the OPSRP Individual Account Program (IAP).
 Prior to that date, all member contributions were credited to the Defined Benefit Pension Plan.
-Member contributions are set by statute at 6.0 or 7.0 percent of salary and are remitted by participating employers.
+Member contributions are set by statute at 6.0 percent of salary and are remitted by participating employers.
 The contributions are either deducted from member salaries or paid by the employers on the members' behalf.
-During FY 2021-2022, no employee IAP contributions were paid or picked up by the District.

-During FY 2021-2022, approximately \$487.308 in employee IAP contributions were paid or picked up by the District.
+During FY 2022-2023, approximately \$520,350 in employee IAP contributions were paid or picked up by the District.